Affiq/Gamelog/CollectionService/Readme.md

 end
 ```

 Although the level is currently grouped together, our level requires them to be degrouped for the game to function properly.
-The next task is to set all children of the level's parent to the workspace while also tagging the object so that we are able to track which items we should remove once the round has ended.
+The next task is to set all children of the level's parent to the workspace while also tagging the object with the "level" tag so that we are able to track which items we should remove once the round has ended.
 This will cover the level loading portion aspect of our game.
 However, some games may additionally spawn some items into the game which will not be tagged through the level loader - such as a bullet being instantiated - and so can be accounted for by tagging during instantiation or by using the Instance:ChildAdded() listener on the workspace and binding a tagging function to it.

 ```
 function LoadLevel(LevelName)